RavilYahya47/blog-app-backend/README.md

 # blog-app-backend
-This is a simple CRUD application with Role Based authentication.
+This is a simple Rest application with Role Based (NORMAL USER, ADMIN) authentication.
 Authentication , Authorization are done with JWT.